ayrapetovai/binc/README.md

 On the line called "*the number* in binary radix" there is a '+' on the left, it represents that the number is positive, '-' for negative number.

-The '  0' under the '+' means carry, it is a state of "carry bit", it indicates whether the overflow occurred after operation or not.
+The '  0' under the '+' means carry, it is a state of the "carry bit".
+Carry bit indicates whether the overflow occurred after operation or not.

 To run binc in non-interactive mode run it with key `-e` and pass a list of binc's commands separated by `;`, see [examples](#Examples).